fonoster/routr/docs/guides/routr-as-asterisk-frontend.md

 exten => 1001,n,Hangup
 ```

 Restart your Asterisk and check the location service.
-A new device will appear.
+A new device now appears.

 <img src="/docs/assets/images/locate_john_and_ast.png" width=600 >